openSUSE/openSUSE-git/git-native-packaging.md

 ![obs1](obs1.png)

-Ie two disconnected histories but referring to the same files.
+I.e. two disconnected histories but referring to the same files.

 The very same could be done in _git_ actually.
 It's possible to load the tree of a random commit into the index and commit the result: